csc-training/summerschool/application-performance/README.md

 SPDX-License-Identifier: CC-BY-4.0
 -->

-## Application performance
+# Application performance section

-The [demos](demos) directory contains demonstrations that'll be shown during the summer school.

-The demos show how to profile serial or MPI + OpenMP applications on a single node and across multiple nodes.
+This directory collects miscellaneous material about performance analysis and profiling tools.
+Some of this will be presented in conjuction with other learning modules during the school.

+## Presentation slides

+Presentation slides are available [here](https://csc-training.github.io/summerschool/?open=application-performance).

+## Demo codes

+See [demos](demos/) for demonstrations on using different profiling tools.